Limits of saturated ideals: Obstruction theory of flag Hilbert schemes

 A large part of the proof follows as in Theorem~{\cite[Theorem~4.10]{Jelisiejew__Elementary}}.
 We only sketch this part, referring the reader to the above mentioned proof for details.
-Arguing as in for example~\cite[Theorem 6.4.5]{fantechi_et_al_fundamental_ag} or~\cite[Proposition~4.1]{Jelisiejew__Elementary}, we get that the scheme $\Hilb_K$ has obstruction theory with obstruction group $\Ext^1_S(K, \frac{S}{K})_{\zerodeg}$.
-This yields an obstruction theory for $\Hilb_K\times \Hilb_J$ and by direct check, the obstruction at a point of $\Hilb_{K\subseteq J}$ lies in the subgroup $\ObFlag$.
+The obstruction theories of $\Hilb_K$ and $\Hilb_J$ yield an obstruction theory for $\Hilb_K\times \Hilb_J$ and by direct check, the obstruction at a point of $\Hilb_{K\subseteq J}$ lies in the subgroup $\ObFlag$, compare~\cite[Theorem~4.10]{Jelisiejew__Elementary}.
 None of this uses the assumption that $\psi_{\zerodeg}$ is surjective.